rubberduck-vba/Rubberduck/CONTRIBUTING.md

 Rubberduck is Localized in multiple languages.
 All these translations have been provided by volunteers.
 We welcome both new translations as well as improvements to current translations very much.

+The resource files are RESX/XML files easily editable in any text editor, but comparing resource keys across languages/translations is much easier done with @Vogel612's [Translation Helper](https://github.com/Vogel612/TranslationHelper) tool, which automatically adds missing keys and highlights entries that need a new translation.

+If you contribute a translation for a brand new previously unsupported language, keep in touch with the dev team so that new resource keys can be translated when a new release is coming up; abandoned languages/translations will end up getting dropped.

 ## What comes out of it for me?